wesley-trust/wesleytrust-com/_posts/2021-04-07-graph-api-locations-config.md

 ## European Economic Area
 This definition is available here: [REF-03][location-ref3], which you can access from my GitHub.

-This contains all members of the European Union as well as Iceland, Liechtenstein and Norway.
+This contains all members of the European Union as well as Iceland, Liechtenstein and Norway, forming the EEA.

+_Often used when targeting EU GDPR data protection residency, that applies to countries within the EEA, which are outside the [EU](#european-union) but not [EFTA](#european-free-trade-area).
+This also is typically combined with [UK](#united-kingdom) for UK GDPR data protection residency._

+_Often combined with the [CTA](#british-isles-common-travel-area), [SA, Gibraltar](#european-schengen-area-gibraltar) and [EFTA](#european-free-trade-area) to target the majority of Europe._

 Example below: